sematext/sematext-logsene-ios/README.md

 Mobile Application Analytics
 ----------------------------

-You can collect application analytics using Logsene.
+You can collect application analytics using Sematext.
 To do that, use the `LLogEvent()` function to send custom events.
 For example, you might want to send an event each time the user completes a game level:

 ```swift
 LLogEvent(["event": "level_completed", "message": "Level 3 completed", "value": "3"])